 Email Marketing asks for the same.
-To achieve a successful email marketing campaign, you need to focus on a certain set of goals include :
+To achieve a successful email marketing campaign, you need to focus on a certain set of goals, including:

 - Welcome New Prospects: Welcome the new subscribers joining the email list.
 Show them gratitude.
 Tell them about your company and what you stand for.
 Focus on building relationships with the audience.

-- Boost Engagement: Sending out consistent valuable free content to your subscribers increases engagement.
+- Boost Engagement: Sending consistent, valuable free content to your subscribers increases engagement.